 Your safety depends on the correct maintenance of your bicycle.
 If a repair, adjustment, or software update is not specifically listed in this manual, only your bike shop should make that repair.

-After any repair or accessory installation, check your bicycle as shown in the Before every ride section.
+After any repair or accessory installation, check your bicycle as shown in the Before every ride section on page 16.

 Parking, storing, and transporting your bike

 Prevent theft